workrep20232/PROXI/README.md

-# BFLP: Bag of Features for Link Prediction
+# PROXI: Challenging the GNNs for Link Prediction

 This repository contains the code implementation for generating feature vectors used in link prediction tasks.